rlucente-se-jboss/intranet-test-certs/README.md

 * intermediate.cert.pem - the intermediate CA that signed the PKCS12 certificates

-The web server or application server can optionally use the certificate revocation list for the intermediate CA:
+The web server or application server can optionally use the certificate revocation list (using DER encoding):

-* intermediate.crl.pem
+* intermediate-ca.crl

 The client browser should import the following files: